Pilot (CSI: Crime Scene Investigation): Plot

 Holly Gribbs introduces herself to Gil Grissom, who is the assistant supervisor of the graveyard shift.
 Grissom then asks her for a pint of blood and after that, Gribbs officially begins her shift.

 Nick Stokes and Warrick Brown both realize that they only need to solve one more crime to reach the level of CSI 3.
 The two eventually agree on a bet of 20 dollars that one of them will be promoted to CSI Level 3 by the end of the night.
 Catherine Willows jumps out of a car, saying goodbye to her daughter and her sister before rushing into the CSI building.
-Jim Brass hands the CSIs their assignments for the night.
+Night Shift supervisor Jim Brass hands the CSIs their assignments for the night.

 Brass and Grissom investigate what appears to be the suicide of Royce Harmon.
 However, the autopsy shows that the entry hole for the bullet is too big for a shot at close range, as would be the case if he had shot himself in the chest, and they realize that Harmon was murdered.

 Grissom finds a fingerprint with latex particles in it on the tape-recorder Harmon used to record his "suicide" note.
 The print belongs to Paul Millander, a man who sells fake Halloween hands made from a mold of his own hand.
 Grissom realizes that the suspect used one of these hands.

 Nick Stokes arrives at his crime scene and meets a man who was drugged by a hooker and had his possessions stolen while he was unconscious.
 Nick notices a discoloration around the man's mouth that he thereafter ties up with another caseload, Kristy Hopkins, who accidentally crashes her car when she got knocked unconscious while driving.
 He notices the same discoloration around her nipples and realizes that she put scopolamine on her nipples to knock out her victims and steal their possessions.

 Catherine and Warrick arrive at a house where a man lies dead.
 They have discovered that the dead man had been staying at the house until the owners recently kicked him out.
 When he tried to kick in the door, the husband shot him.
 Catherine notices that the husband's left toenail is broken and that the laces of the dead man's shoes are tied differently from each other.
 Warrick processes the shoes and finds a broken toenail in one of them.
 He tries to obtain a warrant for the husband's toenails but Brass refuses to call the judge, so Warrick visits Judge Cohen.
 In exchange for giving him a blank warrant, the judge gets Warrick to place a bet for him on a football game.